SonikNiks/discord-deepseek-r1-bot/README.md

 - Discordjs
 - TypeScript
 - Ollama (just use docker, why you so fall in love with direct binary execution)
+  - You can also install by `flake.nix` with Nix
 - Deepseek R1 API

 ## Local Serving for Deepseek-R1 (since you don't know) 🍽️